-- read the abstract only - skimming: as above plus a glance at the figures and any concluding summary. - scanning: as above plus reading the first lines of each section or paragraph, together with appropriate figure captions. - reading: essentially word-by-word.
+- read the abstract only - skimming: as above plus a glance at the figures and any concluding summary. - scanning: as above plus reading the first lines of each section or paragraph, together with appropriate figure captions. - reading: essentially word-by-word, and with a 'critical' eye (with careful attention to methods, assumptions and any questions raised)